k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 ##### External Business Parameters

-- Add external business parameters to the data generation flow, such as City and State, to enable the user to set their values in the TDM task's parameters.
+- Add external business parameters to the data generation flow, such as City and State, to enable the user to set their values in the TDM task's parameters if the user wishes to override the parameter's default value as set in the TDM implementation.
 The editor of the parameter depends on the parameter type.
 Spaces and special characters, except for an underscore, must not be included in the External Name setting.

   Click [here](15_tdm_integrating_the_tdm_portal_with_broadway_editors.md) for more information about the integration of the TDM portal with the Broadway editors and the implementation guides for MTable and Distribution parameters.